endpoints/endpoints/README.md

 ---

-## endpoints-source
+## endpoints-source-bookshelf
-A thin abstraction over any type of data store.
-Provides the following methods:
+A thin adapter for Bookshelf models.

 #### filters()
 returns an object on the underlying model where the filtering methods are specified ([see example](https://github.com/endpoints/endpoints/blob/master/example/api/modules/books/model.js#L30-L46)).